samblenny/ime_engine/README.md

    students can get stuck if the IME does not respond appropriately to correctly typed romanized spellings from the textbook.

+3. **Vocab list data entry workflow:** Provide methods and tools to assist with accurately typing in vocab lists and comparing them to official word lists.

 ## Roadmap